- Interface Types

 The "-d" flag, if specified, will cause kplex to print debugging information, the verbosity of which is controlled by the flag's argument with "1" producing minimal additional debugging information and "9" producing verbose debug information.

 <filename> is the path of a configuration file to use where default options and interfaces are defined.
-If not specified, kplex will look for a configuration file in your home directory (~/.kplex.conf on GNU/Linux, ~/Library/Preferences/kplex.ini on Mac), then /etc/kplex.conf and if nothing is found will use only command line directives.
-Specifying filename as "-" disables looking for the default configuration files.
+If not specified, kplex will look for its configuration in the following locations and use the first file found:

 <option> is an option specifier for the form:

 These correspond to configuration options which may otherwise be specified in "global" section of the configuration file (discussed in the Configuration File section below).
 Command line configuration options always override options given in the configuration file.